-- Pins as CSV file: Exports all pins to the text-based CSV format. - Tracks as CSV file: Exports all tracks to the text-based CSV format. - GPX (GPS Exchange Format): Exports a GPX file including all pins and tracks. - KML (Keyhole Markup Language): Exports a KML file including all pins and tracks. - Shapefile: Exports a shapefile (geometry only: pins as points, tracks as polyline) - planlauf/TERRAIN Map (.plfmap): Exports a 2D map file for the planlauf/TERRAIN mobile app - planlauf/TERRAIN Track (.plftrk): Exports a track file for the planlauf/TERRAIN mobile app - Map Tiles (.mbtiles): Exports the model as a 2D map in the MBTILES format - Georeferenced Image: Creates a georeferenced image in JPG, PNG or GeoTIFF format. - Image fo Filled Tracks: Exports an image of the filled tracks.
-The first and last point of each track are connected. - Mask Image: Creates a mask image with a semi-transparent color. - Sketchfab Zip file: Creates a zip file containing all necessary files to create a Sketchfab model.
+- Pins as CSV file: Exports all pins to the text-based CSV format. - Tracks as CSV file: Exports all tracks to the text-based CSV format. - GPX (GPS Exchange Format): Exports a GPX file including all pins and tracks. - KML (Keyhole Markup Language): Exports a KML file including all pins and tracks. - Shapefile: Exports a shapefile (geometry only: pins as points, tracks as polyline) - planlauf/TERRAIN Map (.plfmap): Exports a 2D map file for the planlauf/TERRAIN mobile app - planlauf/TERRAIN 3D Model (.plf3dm): Exports a 3D model file for the planlauf/TERRAIN mobile app - planlauf/TERRAIN Track (.plftrk): Exports a track file for the planlauf/TERRAIN mobile app - Map Tiles (.mbtiles): Exports the model as a 2D map in the MBTILES format - Georeferenced Image: Creates a georeferenced image in JPG, PNG or GeoTIFF format. - Image of Filled Tracks: Exports an image of the filled tracks.
+The first and last point of each track are connected. - Mask Image: Creates a mask image with a semi-transparent color. - Sketchfab Zip file: Creates a zip file containing all necessary files to create a Sketchfab model. - Three.js HTML file: Creates a stand-alone HTML file containing the 3D model.